tiago-nogueira/will-smart-contract/README.md

 ## Running the tests

-Run the tests with truffle
+Run the tests with truffle:

 ```
 truffle test